rawliving-germany/rawgento_db/README.md

 ## Usage

+Note that **RawgentoDB does not make any effort to sanitize your input**, which means that crazy and dangerous things can be made with it.

 `RawgentoDB` defines the following methods:

   - `RawgetoDB.settings`: Reads the aforementioned config file and returns its values (a hash).
 The settings are needed for all the other operations.